Amazon Pallets For Sale: The Liquidation Scam

 Let your family and friends know about the fake Amazon pallets for sale by distributing this article on your social media channels.
-You can also officially report scammers and any other suspicious activity to the Federal Trade Commission (FTC) using this link below:
+You can also officially report scammers and any other suspicious activity to the Federal Trade Commission (most important), the Office of the Inspector General, and the FBI Internet Complaint Center by using the pages below:

 On the same token, educate yourself with some other Amazon fraud-related articles right under this paragraph, so that you know how to stay safe online.
 Last but not least, please use the comments section below to expose other Amazon scammers.

 Verify a website below